cetanhota/Percona-Community-Live-2022/README.md

 ## Hardware

 - Raspberry Pi 4 8GB RAM.
+(You can use a Raspberry 3B+ builds will be slower.)
 - Sandisk 128GB Extreme microSDXC.
 - Kexin 500GB External Solid State Drive.